Professor Deborah Greaves OBE FREng

 · Shortlisted for 2014 WISE Research Award (2014)

-· Fellow of the Institution of Civil Engineers
+Member of the Royal Institution of Naval Architects

 Roles on external bodies